Riemannian metrics on differentiable stacks: The stack perspective

-\begin{proof} We can present the map $\pi$ by a split fibration between proper groupoids $\phi:\tilde G\to G$, and the substack $\Y$ by the inclusion of a saturated embedded Lie subgroupoid $G_S\toto S$.
-It follows that $\tilde \Y$ is presented by the preimage $\tilde S=\phi^{-1}(S)$.
-Since split fibrations between proper groupoids are linearizable (Corollary \ref{cor:linear:split:fib}), we conclude that $\pi$ is linearizable. \end{proof}
+\begin{proof} Without loss of generality, we can suppose that the stacky surjective submersion is represented by a fibration $\phi:\tilde G\to G$ between proper groupoids, and that the embedded substack is represented by a saturated embedded subgroupoid $G_S\toto S$.
+By Theorem \ref{thm:linear:fib}, $\phi$ is linearizable around $S$, and since $\tilde G$ and $G$ are proper, we can take the groupoid opens $\tilde U$ and $U$ to be full, hence defining stacky tubular neighborhoods and a stacky linearization. \end{proof}

-We say that a map between stacks is {\em proper} if it can be presented by a fraction $\phi/\psi$ with $\phi$ proper.
-For proper submersions we obtain a stacky version of Ehresmann's Theorem:
+We say that a stacky map $\psi/\phi$ is {\em proper} if it can be presented by a fraction on which $\phi$ proper.